AbdallahOmarAhmed/Face-Detection/README.md

 # Face-Detection
 Hello welcome to my face detection,

-its pytorch implementation of face detection system using yolo techniques
+Its pytorch implementation of face detection system using yolo techniques

 # Installation